On the convergence of the Born series for Coulomb potentials: Application: convergence of the Dyson series

 and in this region enjoys the cutoff resolvent estimate

 for all $\chi\in C_c^\infty (\RR^3)$ and for some $C,T$ depending on $\chi$. \end{corollaryx} \begin{proof} The result follows from Proposition~8 of \cite{BaWu13}, together with \Cref{cor:Huygens}, as follows.
 Here (in the notation of \cite{BaWu13}) the ``black box'' operator is given by the Hamiltonian $P=\triangle+V$ acting on $L^2(\RR^3)$ with domain $\mathcal{D}=H^2(\RR^3)$.
 The black box Hilbert space $\mathcal{H}_{R_0}$ is simply given by $L^2(B(0, R_0))$, with $R_0$ chosen large enough so that $\supp V$ is inside $B(0, R_0)$.
 The compactness of\footnote{We remark that there is a typographical error in \cite{BaWu13}: the factor of $1_{B(0, R_0)}$ is missing from the conditions in Section 6.1; cf.~\cite[(4.1.12)]{DyZw19}.} $1_{B(0, R_0)}(P+i)^{-1}$ follows by self-adjointness of $P$ with domain $H^2$, together with the Rellich lemma.
+The black box hypotheses also require a Weyl-type upper bound of the form \cite[Equation (6)]{BaWu13} for the operator $P^\sharp$ obtained by compactifying onto a large reference torus.
+This follows from the Hardy inequality, which guarantees that for any $\epsilon>0$, $P^\sharp=\triangle+V \geq (1-\epsilon) \triangle-C_\epsilon$ on the torus; the min-max characterization of the eigenvalues then gives a suitable upper bound on the counting function.

 Let $U(t)=\sin (t\sqrt{P})/\sqrt{P}$ denote the propagator mapping a function $g$ to the solution $u$ of the wave equation with Cauchy data $u(0)=0$, $u_t(0)=g$.
 Thus, for $g \in L^2(\RR^3)$, $u \in L^\infty_\loc(\RR; H^1(\RR^3))$.
 Fix $\psi(t)$ supported in $(0,\infty)$ and equal to $1$ on $(1,\infty)$.
 If $g$ is supported in a compact set $F_0$,